-Phasefocus Holdings Limited ("Phasefocus"), a spin-out from the University of Sheffield, has developed a series of patented computational imaging techniques that have a wide range of applications including live cell imaging, engineering metrology and electron microscopy.
-The Phasefocus Virtual LensTM is a novel method for high fidelity quantitative imaging and microscopy.
-It is known in the scientific literature as "ptychography".
+Phasefocus Holdings Limited ("Phasefocus"), a spin-out from the University of Sheffield, has developed a series of patented computational imaging and analysis techniques that have a wide range of applications including live cell imaging, engineering metrology and electron microscopy.
+The company's novel method for high fidelity quantitative imaging and microscopy is known in the scientific literature as "ptychography".